rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 So let's get started!

-## Getting a VoIP Account
+### Getting a VoIP Account

 The first thing we need to do is sign up with a VoIP (voice over IP) provider.
 To quote from Part 1 - An Introduction,

 > VoIP (voice over IP) is a relatively new way to connect to the PSTN using the
 > Internet.
-VoIP is extremely low-cost compared to other methods, and very easy
+VoIP is extremely low-cost compared to other methods, and very
-> to set up as it only requires an active Internet connection to use.
-More and
+> easy to set up as it only requires an active Internet connection to use.
-> more businesses are switching over to VoIP for cost reasons.
+> More and more businesses are switching over to VoIP for cost reasons.

 There are two main types of VoIP protocols that people use with Asterisk.
 There is SIP (session initiation protocol) and IAX (inter-asterisk exchange).
 While both of these protocols are still widely in use, SIP has become the dominant VoIP protocol in today's world.
 In fact, the term SIP has mostly replaced VoIP.
-When speaking to people in the telephony industry, it is common to hear people say ‘I have so and so as my SIP provider'.
+When speaking to people in the telephony industry, it is common to hear people say 'I have so and so as my SIP provider'.
 So from now on, we'll use that terminology as well.

 Picking a SIP provider is a very important task.
-If you Google for ‘SIP providers' you'll find thousands of options.
+If you Google for 'SIP providers' you'll find thousands of options.
 Here are the top few I recommend (I've experimented with tons of different SIP providers):